Vandlee/docs/packages/markdown/README.md

-# @yushii-internal/markdown
+# @u-shii-internal/markdown

-Yushii markdown parser and webpack loader.
+u-shii markdown parser and webpack loader.
 This is an internal package not meant for general use.

 ## Release